 Community and Adult Education

-We created a model Marine Naturalist Training Program titled MELE- Marine Educator and Learning Experience.
-This program provided training for tour operators and marine naturalists in West Hawaii and focused on the conservation of Kealakekua Bay.
-It was funded by a grant from the Hawaii Tourism Authority.
+We created a model Marine Naturalist Training Program titled MELE - Marine Educator and Learning Experience.
+This program provided training for tour operators, marine naturalists and community members in West Hawaiʻi and focused on the conservation of Kealakekua and Honaunau Bays.
+It was funded by a grant from the Hawaiʻi Tourism Authority.
 The project developed and piloted curriculum and outreach materials.